benjaehyun/brewista/README.md

 - Separate handling of bloom phases

 ### Timer Reliability
-- Wake Lock API implementation for preventing device sleep
+- Wake Lock API implementation for preventing device sleep (except for a known bug on ios devices when added to homescreen)
 - Cross-platform sleep prevention strategies

 ### Performance Optimization